Posted on October 26, 2019 in assault & violent crimes

 Although each of these forms of Aggravated Assault are punished differently, they have one thing in common – they are all felonies.
 A felony has the potential for prison sentences, sometimes mandatory ones, and lengthy probation terms.

 If you are charged with an Aggravated Assault you should not face that charge alone.
 A felony conviction can ruin your life by depriving you of your ability to make a living, find housing, obtain loans, and more.
 It can lead to financial ruin.
 You need an aggressive team to help you get the best possible result in your Aggravated Assault case.
 The AZ Defenders have decades of experience in handling Aggravated Assaults.
 Call 480-456-6400 or contact us online today to schedule your free consultation.
-The sooner you arrange to meet us, the sooner we can get you on your way to getting the best possible result in your case.
+The sooner you arrange to meet a Phoenix criminal defense lawyer, the sooner we can get you on your way to getting the best possible result in your case.